Saint-Etienne dominated France’s top flight throughout the 1960s and 70s, and have won a whopping 10 Ligue 1 titles.

 Games played for Saint-Etienne: 154

-One of the best central midfielders in world football, Blaise Matuidi learned his trade at Saint-Etienne after signing for the club in 2007 from Troyes.
+Considered one of the best central midfielders in world football for a while, Blaise Matuidi learned his trade at Saint-Etienne after signing for the club in 2007 from Troyes.

 Matuidi is known for his lung-busting runs from box-to-box for Juventus, but while at Saint-Etienne he was predominantly used as a holding midfielder in front of the back four.